clowder-framework/pyclowder/README.md

 You can also use the pyclowder:onbuild Docker image to easily convert your extractor into a docker container.
 This image is no longer maintained so it is recommeded to either use the clowder/generator linked above or build your own Dockerfile by choosing your own base image and installing pyClowder as described below.

-If you build the extractor as using the pyclowder:onbuild image, you will only need the following Dockerfile
+**This is deprecated and the onbuild image is no longer maintained** If you build the extractor as using the pyclowder:onbuild image, you will only need the following Dockerfile

 ```